Rules & Regulations

 17.1.1.
 Owner will be sent a delinquent notice (at the address provided by customer on customerís account) when the account reaches 30 days past due.

 17.1.2.
-Upon 45th day of delinquency, owner will be sent a certified letter for full payment due plus penalties or service will be terminated within 5 days.
+Upon 45th day of delinquency, owner will be sent a certified letter for full payment due plus penalties to include certified letter charges and administration fee or service will be terminated within 5 days.

 17.1.3.
 Any customer beyond 50 days past due without a satisfactory payment arrangement services will be terminated.